-Nate Larson is a contemporary artist working with photographic media, artist books and digital video.
+Nate Larson (he/him/his) is a contemporary artist and documentarian working with photographic media, artist books and time-based media.

-His projects have been widely shown across the US and internationally as well as featured in numerous publications and media outlets, including Wired, The Guardian, The Picture Show from NPR, Slate, CNN, Hyperallergic, Gizmodo, Buzzfeed News, Vice Magazine, the New York Times, Utne Reader, Hotshoe Magazine, Flavorwire, the BBC News Viewfinder, Frieze Magazine, the British Journal of Photography, APM’s Marketplace Tech Report, The Washington Post, and Art Papers.
-His artwork is included in the permanent collections of the High Museum Atlanta, Crystal Bridges Museum of American Art, the Orlando Museum of Art, Portland Art Museum, the Museum of Fine Arts Houston, and the Museum of Contemporary Photography Chicago.
+His projects have been widely exhibited across the US and internationally as well as featured in numerous publications and media outlets, including Wired, The Guardian, The Picture Show from NPR, Slate, CNN, Hyperallergic, Gizmodo, Buzzfeed News, Vice Magazine, the New York Times, Utne Reader, Hotshoe Magazine, Flavorwire, the BBC News Viewfinder, Frieze Magazine, the British Journal of Photography, APM’s Marketplace Tech Report, The Washington Post, and Art Papers.
+His artwork is included in the permanent collections of the George Eastman Museum, High Museum, Crystal Bridges Museum of American Art, the Orlando Museum of Art, Portland Art Museum, the Museum of Fine Arts Houston, and the Museum of Contemporary Photography Chicago.

-Nate Larson is currently serving as Chair of the Photography Department at MICA / Maryland Institute College of Art in Baltimore.
-He was recently the Barbaralee Diamonstein-Spielvogel Visiting Artist Fellow at Duke University, an artist-in-residence at the Robert Rauschenberg Foundation in Florida, and a Rubys Artist Fellow with the Greater Baltimore Cultural Alliance.
+Nate Larson is a professor at MICA / Maryland Institute College of Art in Baltimore, serving as Photography Department chair from 2018-2022.
+He has been the Barbaralee Diamonstein-Spielvogel Visiting Artist Fellow at Duke University, a Rubys Artist Fellow with the Greater Baltimore Cultural Alliance, and an artist in residence with the Robert Rauschenberg Foundation in Florida, among other honors.